United Quest vs Autograph Journey

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), United Quest comes out ahead at ~$965 even at a higher $250 annual fee vs $95.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), United Quest comes out ahead at ~$1,157 even at a higher $250 annual fee vs $95.
 United Quest sits in United MileagePlus; Autograph Journey sits in Wells Fargo Rewards.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 United Quest